AppliedMechanicsLab/ENGN0310/Exams/PracticeFinalSolutions.md

 Figure 3

-(a) For the problem in figure 3 prepare the shear and bending moment diagrams.
+(a) For the problem in figure 3 prepare the shear (Not on Final) and bending moment diagrams.

 **Solution:**